NorteX-dev/Handler/README.md

 ### Changelog v4.2 to v5
 Breaking changes:
 - **Paths supplied to each handlers' constructors should now be relative instead of absolute, like "./path/to/directory".
 Make sure you input paths relative to the project ROOT (`process.cwd()`) and not the file you're executing the code in.**
-- [todo in interaction/events] Arguments passed into the `super` constructor of each handler should now be (handler, name) instead of (handler, client, name).
+- Arguments passed into the `super` constructor of each handler should now be (handler, name) instead of (handler, client, name).
 You can get the client instance from `handler.client`.
 - `setCommandDirectory(absolutePath)` has been changed to `setDirectory(relativePath)`.
 - `setInteractionDirectory(absolutePath)` has been changed to `setDirectory(relativePath)`.
 - `setEventsDirectory(absolutePath)` has been changed to `setDirectory(relativePath)`.